 Joyce J. Scott, Nuanced Veil, 2016-2017, pearls, thread, wire, 88,9 x 133,3 cm, Toledo Museum of Art, © Goya Contemporary Gallery and the Estate of Joyce J. Scott.

-Looking to bridge the gap created by sexism, racism, and geographical discrimination, the project opens discussion around what it means to “achieve institutional visibility” and how writing the history of Black and Indigenous women artists in the Americas might challenge existing academic boundaries in art history.
+Looking to bridge the gap created by sexism, racism, and geographical discrimination, the project opens discussion around what it means to “achieve institutional visibility” and how writing the history of Black and Indigenous women artists might challenge existing academic boundaries.
 Central questions include: What are the complexities of being a Black or Indigenous woman artist across these geographies?
 What different fundamental societal impediments do these artists face?
 How can we learn from the past to produce new narratives?

-As part of the program, AWARE and Women Photographers International Archive (WOPHA) are launching a call for papers for the On the Edge of Visibility symposium, which will take place at the Pérez Art Museum Miami on 19 and 20 October, 2023.
-See call
+AWARE and Women Photographers International Archive (WOPHA) in partnership with Pérez Art Museum Miami (PAMM) organized On the Edge of Visibility – An International Symposium, which took place at the PAMM on 19 and 20 October, 2023.

 Curator and Professor of Latin American Art, Universidad de Buenos Aires, Argentina